Do I need a passport?

 • Cash.
 There are ATM’s, but only in major towns

 • Personal ID driver’s license, passport.
-Legitimate registration papers for your rig and current license plate
+Legitimate registration papers for your rig and

 • Rope and tie-downs